Get in touch

 When the wedge is perfectly fitted the shoulder of the wedge should not quite contact the barrel side.
 Often times, the wedge will make contact with the head of the wedge screw before the shoulder makes contact with the barre.
 If your barrel is fitted correctly to the frame and arbor, the barrel should not ever be able to come into contact with the cylinder face nor should the barrel be pulled off center by the wedge, even if the wedge is driven in too far.

-For Uberti made revolvers, we may have another issue.
-Some, if not many, of the Uberti revolvers suffer from what is called the “short arbor” issue.
-Uberti has seemingly made some revolvers where the arbor does not seat itself completely flush with the arbor slot in the barrel lug.
+For Uberti made revolvers, there claims to be another issue.
+Some say the Uberti revolvers suffer from what is called the “short arbor” issue.
+Uberti has made their revolvers where the arbor does not seat itself completely flush with the arbor slot in the barrel lug.
 The arbor simply does not bottom out in the slot.
+And this is how Colt designed his open top revolvers.
+Uberti is the only maker who builds them like Colt did.
+Read Colt's design below from his speech at the Expo in England in 1851.

-When this happens, as the wedge is inserted and locked into the wedge slot, the cylinder gap can be closed so tight the cylinder may rub the forcing cone of the barrel or not turn at all.
+With Colt's design, as the wedge is inserted and locked into the wedge slot, the cylinder gap can be closed or opened to allow for the adjustment of the cylinder gap.
+But if the wedge is installed too tight, the cylinder may rub the forcing cone of the barrel or not turn at all.

-If the wedge is so t setting your revolver on two blocks of wood or on a padded vise to remove the wedge, so there is ample air space below the wedge.
+If the wedge has been installed from the factory too tight, it may be difficult to remove.
+If so, setting your revolver on two blocks of wood or on a padded vise aids in removing the wedge, so there is ample air space below the wedge.
 In order to keep from damaging the wedge or barrel frame during initial removal of the wedge, use a rubber or nylon tipped, flat head punch and a gunsmith hammer or a medium size ball-peen hammer to punch the wedge out.
 Or you can use a wooden or plastic clothespin half to punch out the wedge to keep from damaging the wedge or barrel frame.

 Once the wedge is removed, you can begin the honing (filing) down process on the left side (pressure side which comes in contact with the arbor ) of the wedge with a honing file or fine-tooth file.
 You will note that the left side of the wedge is generally narrower than the right side.
 It is the left side of the wedge that comes into contact with the arbor as it is inserted into the barrel opening and into the arbor wedge opening.
 This is the side we want to thin down.